pestphp/website/source/docs/underlying-test-case.md

 });
 ```

-In real-applications, you may need to change this, and for that, you
+In real-world applications, you may need to change it, and for that, you
-can use the `uses` function.
+can use the `uses` function:

 ### `uses()`

-The `uses` function binds a class and/or trait to the test files.
+The `uses` function binds a class and/or trait to your test files.
+Please note that you can only call it once.
+This how you would bind a trait to your current file:

 ```php
 <?php